The Franchising Code complaint handling procedure

 You request a mediator to facilitate your resolution by sending us an on-line Request to Appoint a Mediator (click link)

-[Make sure you have all of the documents you want to send available and in PDF format ready to upload.]
+[Make sure you have all of the documents you want to send to the mediator and other parties, available and in PDF format ready to upload.]

 If the parties are unable to resolve the dispute within three weeks, of the Notice of Dispute being sent, then either party can ask the Franchising Mediation Adviser to appoint a mediator.
 The mediator, who is independent and accredited (usually a practising lawyer or franchising business professional) will set the matter down for mediation to be conducted in the State or Territory in which the franchised business is based.
-(Note if the franchise agreement contains a clause requiring the mediation to take place in any other State or Territory or outside of Australia that clause is of no effect.)
+(Note if the franchise agreement contains a clause requiring the mediation to take place in any other State or Territory or outside of Australia that clause is of no effect unless the franchising agreement was entered into before 1 January 2015 and contains such a clause.)

 Once the mediator sets the date and time for the mediation, then the other party: